SW Glove Supply Intelligence

 Nitrile gloves are connected to the petrochemical supply chain.
 When oil, gas, refinery output, or chemical feedstocks become more volatile, the impact can move downstream into NBR availability, glove production costs, freight costs, and finished glove pricing.

-NBR affects glove supply and pricing
+NBR affects glove planning

 How Pressure Reaches Glove Users

-Crude Oil / Gas
+Oil / Hormuz Risk

 Glove Manufacturing

-Distribution
+Inland Distribution

 End User